gozsari/Awesome-GNN-based-drug-discovery/README.md

 ## How to Contribute

-We encourage contributions from the community!
+I encourage contributions from the community!
 If you have suggestions for resources, tools, or anything else that could be added to this list, please follow these steps:

 1. **Fork the repository**: Click the fork button on the top right of this page to create your own copy of this repository.
 2. **Make your changes**: Add your suggested resources, fix typos, or make other improvements.
 3. **Submit a pull request**: Once you're happy with your changes, submit a pull request to merge your changes into the main repository.
 Please provide a brief explanation of what you've added or changed.

-We appreciate your contributions and look forward to growing this resource together!
+I appreciate your contributions and look forward to growing this resource together!

 ## License